jacobemcken/jacobemcken.github.io/_posts/2023-10-19-writing-clojurescript-for-google-cloud-run.md

 ## Final thoughts

-It is really hard to avoid the JavaScript feel, when interop'ing with JavaScript libraries or Node.js itself.
+It is really hard to avoid the JavaScript-feel, when interop'ing with JavaScript libraries or Node.js itself.
-The way `async` and `await` is used everywhere in JS forces you to use promises or `core.async` in places where you probably wouldn't have under other circumstances.
+The way `async` and `await` are used everywhere in JS forces you to use promises or `core.async` in places where you probably wouldn't have under other circumstances.

-An example of how JS Promises affect the ClojureScript code, can bee seen in the [handler `handle-webhook`][8].
+An example of how JS Promises affect the ClojureScript code, can be seen in the [handler `handle-webhook`][8].

 The project is still missing a `README.md`.
-One one hand I want this code to be public because I think the Clojure community benefit from the availability of examples like this.
+On one hand, I want this code to be public because I think the Clojure community benefit from the availability of examples like this.
-But on the other hand I need the documentation to match my personal needs.
+But on the other hand, I need the documentation to match my personal needs.
 I guess we'll find out if I crack it.

 [5]: https://github.com/full-spectrum/hubspot-webhooks